 - Do not count your slip knot as a chain stitch.

 Now you know how to do a slip knot and a chain, it is time to learn your first stitch.
 Single crochet is the smallest, simplest stitch in crochet.
 It is written as sc in patterns.
-Read a more in-depth article on single crochet.
+Read a more in-depth article on how to single crochet for beginners.

 - Chain your desired number of stitches and 1 extra for turning stitches.

-- Insert hook into the second chain from the hook.
+- Insert the hook into the second chain from the hook.
 The hook will go into the center of the v-shape.

-- Insert your hook into the next chain and repeat the steps above until the end of the row.
+Insert your hook into the next chain and repeat the steps above until the end of the row.

 When you have reached the end of your row of single crochet stitches, you should have one less single crochet stitch than you have chain stitches.
 This is because you started crocheting into the second chain from your hook.